crispthinking/rust-workshop/presentation-notes/05-Fireflowers and Unsafe.md

 # Fireflowers and Unsafe

-There are some things which can't be acchived within the restrictions of safe Rust.
+There are some things which can't be achieved within the restrictions of safe Rust.
 Rust tends to take a pragmatic approach here.
-If you want to allow mutliple borrows to share nodes in a tree for example and, every now and again, mutate one you can't.
+If you want to allow multiple borrows to share nodes in a tree for example and, every now and again, mutate one you can't.
 If you want to build a doubly linked-list you can't.
 What would the lifetimes of the borrows be for the next and previous links.